-The draft Annual Business Plan is available for community feedback between Thursday 1 June 2023 and Friday 30 June 2023.
+The draft Annual Business Plan was available for community feedback between Thursday 1 June 2023 and Friday 30 June 2023.

-A range of consultation methods are being utilised for the draft 2023/24 Annual Business Plan and Budget, including advertisements and media releases in the public newspaper, local radio advertising, Council's Fortnightly Focus, Facebook page and corporate website.
+A range of consultation methods were utilised for the draft 2023/24 Annual Business Plan and Budget, including advertisements and media releases in the public newspaper, local radio advertising, Council's Fortnightly Focus, Facebook page and corporate website.

-Copies of this document are available from the Council offices at 32 Railway Terrace, Cummins and 38 Washington Street, Port Lincoln at no cost; and online Council's website lowereyrepeninsula.sa.gov.au/
+Copies of this document are available from the Council offices at 32 Railway Terrace, Cummins and 38 Washington Street, Port Lincoln at no cost; and online at Council's website lowereyrepeninsula.sa.gov.au/

-Surveys will also be made available via Council's website, Facebook page and offices on the Annual Business Plan.
+Surveys were also available via Council's website, Facebook page and offices on the Annual Business Plan.
 All written submissions from the community closed on Friday 30 June 2023.

-A Special Council Meeting of Council will be held on 3 July 2023 for any member of the community wishing to address Council.
+A Special Council Meeting of Council was held on 3 July 2023 for any member of the community wishing to address Council.